vtexdocs/help-center-content/docs/announcements/en/category-mapping-now-required-for-via-varejo-marketplace.md

 Map categories, variations and attributes according to our [documentation](https://help.vtex.com/en/tracks/configurar-integracao-da-via-varejo--3E9XylGaJ2wqwISGyw4GuY/5QVZFYNfuRIQKdq34MbTxz#fazendo-o-upload).

-<div class="alert alert-info" role="alert">This process can be performed gradually according to your needs and only needs to be done once per category.
-Once a category and its variations/attributes are mapped, all products in that category will be integrated normally without requiring any additional action.</div>
+>ℹ️ This process can be performed gradually according to your needs and only needs to be done once per category.
+Once a category and its variations/attributes are mapped, all products in that category will be integrated normally without requiring any additional action.